-Many individuals have a clicking sound from opening the mouth, closing the mouth, or both.
+Many individuals have a clicking sound from opening the mouth, closing the mouth or both.
 The clicking could be accompanied by pain but is usually painless.
 The cause of the clicking is usually an internal derangement of the joint disk.
 The joint disk is a cartilaginous membrane that sits on the lower jaws condyle and slides with the lower jaw forward during function.
-When the smooth movement of this disk is hampered for one reason or another, the lower jaw slips over this disk rather than moves with it.
+When the smooth movement of this disk is hampered for one reason or another, the lower jaw slips over this disk rather than moving with it.
 This slipping on and off the disc produces the “clicking” sound that patients feel upon opening and closing the mouth.

-While TMJ Clicking should not and need not be treated per se, clicking is a sign of underlying trouble with the jaw joint.
-A patient with clicking must get a thorough TMJ exam and if they are stressing factors such as an uneven bite, they must be addressed to limit further degradation and damage to the joint.
+While TMJ clicking should not and need not be treated per se, clicking is a sign of underlying trouble with the jaw joint.
+A patient with clicking must get a thorough TMJ exam, and if they are stressing factors such as an uneven bite, they must be addressed to limit further degradation and damage to the joint.

-A dental splint is an appliance made up of hard acrylic that is made to “even out” and neutralize the teeth interferences in the jaw movement.
+A dental splint is an appliance made up of hard acrylic that is made to “even out” and neutralize the teeth interference in the jaw movement.
 An occlusal splint differs from a night guard in that it has a precise shape that is designed to take advantage of physiological features of the teeth.
-A night guard however, is an appliance that prevents direct contact of lower and upper teeth and hence protects the teeth when the patient engages in grinding or clenching.
+A night guard, however, is an appliance that prevents direct contact of lower and upper teeth and hence protects the teeth when the patient engages in grinding or clenching.

 A mouth guard is a soft appliance that is made to go between upper and lower teeth to protect the teeth against impact.
 A mouth guard is for waking hours only and must not be worn at night.

-E. Full Mouth Bite Adjustment
+Full-Mouth Bite Adjustment

-Neuromuscular Dentistry refers to a school of thought in dentistry that the muscles of the jaw must determine the position of the jaw rather than the jaw joint.
-While this concept may be applicable in a very limited number of patients, the majority of the profession believes the joint should be the determinant of the bite and practices the older well established concept of “centric” bite.
+Neuromuscular dentistry refers to a school of thought in dentistry that the muscles of the jaw must determine the position of the jaw rather than the jaw joint.
+While this concept may be applicable in a very limited number of patients, the majority of the profession believes the joint should be the determinant of the bite and practices the older, well established concept of “centric” bite.

-G. Bruxism & Clenching
+Bruxism and Clenching

-Bruxism refers to grinding of the lower teeth against the upper teeth and clenching refers to squeezing the lower teeth against the upper teeth.
+Bruxism refers to grinding of the lower teeth against the upper teeth, and clenching refers to squeezing the lower teeth against the upper teeth.
 These are called parafunctions because during regular function, the lower teeth have no business touching the upper teeth.
 During mastication (chewing), there is food between upper and lower teeth and the teeth do not touch each other directly.
 During swallowing, teeth get very close to each other but do not touch.
 During speech, upper and lower teeth never contact each other.
 Therefore, when the teeth do touch in an excessive way such as during bruxism and clenching, they are called parafunctions.
 Both grinding and clenching are often experienced together and are very deleterious to the longevity of teeth.
 Excessive grinding can totally wear out the enamel of the teeth to a point that only small knobs of the teeth are left.
-Clenching can crack the teeth through the root systems and break the veneers or crowns.
+Clenching can crack the teeth through the root systems and break veneers or crowns.